MarinoMtz/lorawan_jamming/README.md

 ```
 Here we have 6 parameters that allow us to set how the simulation will behave :

--nbJammers : number of attackers in the network
+- nbJammers : number of attackers in the network

--nbDevices : number of end-devices in the network
+- nbDevices : number of end-devices in the network

--appPeriod : period between two messages sent by end-devices
+- appPeriod : period between two messages sent by end-devices

--appPeriodJam : period between two messages sent by attackers
+- appPeriodJam : period between two messages sent by attackers

--PayloadSize : size of the payload of the end-devices in bytes, the total length of the package will be payload size + 9 bytes (header)
+- PayloadSize : size of the payload of the end-devices in bytes, the total length of the package will be payload size + 9 bytes (header)

--PayloadJamSize : size of the payload of the attackers in bytes, the total length of the package will be payload size + 9 bytes (header)
+- PayloadJamSize : size of the payload of the attackers in bytes, the total length of the package will be payload size + 9 bytes (header)

 4. Then, the results are shown in this way: